antirez/disque/README.md

 Disque is a distributed system where **all nodes have the same role** (aka, it is multi-master).
 Producers and consumers can attach to whatever node they like, and there is no need for producers and consumers of the same queue, to stay connected to the same node.
 Nodes will automatically exchange messages based on load and client requests.

-Disque is Available (as in "A" of CAP): producers and consumers can make progresses as long as a single node is reachable.
+Disque is Available (it is an eventually consistent AP system in CAP terms): producers and consumers can make progresses as long as a single node is reachable.

 Disque supports **optional asynchronous commands** that are low latency for the client but provide less guarantees.
-For example a producer can add a job to a queue with replication factor of 3 but may want to run away before knowing if the contacted node was really able to replicate it to the specified number of nodes or not.
+For example a producer can add a job to a queue with a replication factor of 3, but may want to run away before knowing if the contacted node was really able to replicate it to the specified number of nodes or not.
+The node will replicate the message in the background in a best effort way.

 Disque **automatically re-queue messages that are not acknowledged** as already processed by consumers, after a message-specific retry time.
 There is no need for consumers to re-queue a message if it was not processed.